HajarHasabala/Hajar_HasabAllaa2510/README.md

-# Hajar_HasabAllaa2510
+# Energy Consumption Analysis Project
+Overview
-This project focuses on analyzing energy consumption data for multiple buildings across different cities in USA.
-The goal is to provide insights into water, electricity, and gas usage patterns, identify trends, and calculate costs based on varying rates over the years.
+This project analyzes energy consumption data (water, electricity, and gas) for multiple buildings across different cities.
+Using SQL for data querying and Excel for visualization, it calculates total consumption, identifies trends, and computes costs based on yearly rates.
+The goal is to provide actionable insights for optimizing energy usage and reducing costs.
-The project leverages SQL for data querying and manipulation, and Excel for data visualization and reporting.
+# Features
+Data Analysis:Calculate total energy consumption (water, electricity, gas) per building and city.
+Identify trends in energy usage over time.
+Compute energy costs based on yearly rates.
+# Visualization:
+Create charts and dashboards in Excel to visualize consumption trends and cost analysis.
+# Reporting:
+Generate summary reports for stakeholders to make informed decisions about energy management.
 # Technologies Used
-SQL: For querying and analyzing the data.
+SQL: For querying and analyzing energy consumption data.
 Excel: For data cleaning, visualization, and reporting.